Spinny

 Twine story

-I used Twine to prototype Imprint's level design, then I turned it into a standalone story for GDC 2021.
+I was using Twine to prototype Imprint's initial level design, so after I was done, I turned it into a small standalone story with a different tone.
 Playable here